Tilly's Diabetes Homepage

 In November 2005, I finally found out Tilly has FORL and most of her teeth were extracted.
 FORL is an illness which is very wide-spread in older cats.
 In January 2007, all Tilly's remaining teeth were removed.

 In late January 2008, Tilly suffered from a sudden bout of triaditis.
 The major symptom was severe vomiting.
 Because triaditis also affects the pancreas, her blood glucose values spiked.
 I immediately started giving her small doses of Lantus in addition to her other medications.
 The triaditis was directly followed by an upper respiratory tract infection for which she also received treatment.
-In total, she received Lantus for 11 days and this was followed by a stable remission.
+In total, she received Lantus for 11 days and this was followed by a stable remission which lasted until the end of her life.